TAN-Victor/markov_chain_game_C_project/README.md

 Branch C represents the rewriting of Part B in the Python language.
 This step makes the game more accessible, with a graphic interface, to a broader audience by using a popular programming language like Python.

+## Branch Maths

+Branch Maths represents a mathematical modeling of the Markov Chains.

 ---
 ## Rules